Vocational Rehabilitation Counselors in Maine: What are the Career Path and Licensure Options

 Requirements for the LPC and LCPC credentials are different at multiple stages, beginning with education.
 To earn the LCPC, a counselor would need to meet some standards beyond those traditionally required of rehabilitation counselors.
 However, some Maine rehabilitation counselors do pursue the clinical license.

 The foundation for LPC licensure is a master’s or doctoral degree (http://www.maine.gov/pfr/professionallicensing/professions/counselors/laws.html).
 The licensing agency will accept accreditation by either the Council on Rehabilitation Education (CORE) or the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-CORE is the agency that has traditionally accredited rehabilitation counseling programs.
-CORE maintains a directory of accredited programs (http://www.core-rehab.org/AccreditedPrograms).
+CORE is the agency that has traditionally accredited rehabilitation counseling programs and has now merged with CACREP.
+CACREP/CORE maintains a directory of accredited programs (http://www.cacrep.org/).

 The licensing agency can also accept programs that are not CORE- or CACREP-accredited if they meet standards described in Board rule.
 The following content should be included: